The Hand That Rocks The Cradle (2025) review: A pointless, tension-free remake

 After all, it’s not as if the 1992 original was a smash hit.
 Sure, a lot of people remember it fondly but it arrived to a lukewarm critical reception and I doubt many people are whipping it out as an essential watch year after year.

-I think this is a simple case of a production team feeling like they can cash in and, perhaps, even improve on the original formula.
+I think this is a simple case of a production team feeling like they can cash in and perhaps even improve on the original formula.
 The story follows well-to-do couple Caitlin (Mary Elizabeth Winstead) and Miguel (Raúl Castillo) and their search for a nanny.

 Realising they can’t manage raising a young baby and working, they enlist the help of Polly (Maika Monroe), a young woman in need of a job.
 What starts as an ideal situation, quickly begins to turn sinister as it appears Polly is hiding a dark secret.